 708.12.1 Installation

-Meters for on demand supplies, and restrictors for restricted flow supplies, shall be supplied, installed and maintained by Council, and shall remain the property of Council.
+Meters for on-demand supplies, and restrictors for restricted flow supplies, shall be supplied, installed and maintained by Council, and shall remain the property of Council.

-Where on demand supplies are not universally metered, Council where it considers water use is unusually high, reserves the right to fit a meter at the customer’s cost, and charge accordingly.
+Where on-demand supplies are not universally metered, Council reserves the right to fit a meter at the customer’s cost, and charge accordingly where it considers water use is unusually high.

 708.12.2 Location

-Meters and restrictors shall be located in a position where they are readily accessible for reading and maintenance, and if practicable immediately on the Council side of the point of supply.
+Meters and restrictors shall be located in a position where they are readily accessible for reading and maintenance, and if practicable, immediately on the Council side of the point of supply.

 708.12.3 Accuracy